 - development of writing and speaking skills

-At Orientation each new student will receive a copy of Something Must Be Done About Prince Edward County to read over the summer.
-This will serve as the foundation of a shared intellectual experience that will continue at New Student Arrival with Common Reading discussions.
+At Orientation each new student will receive a copy of the common read book Hidden Figures to read over the summer.
+This will serve as the foundation of a shared intellectual experience that will continue at new student arrival with Common Read discussions.